0aqz0/neural-retargeting/README.md

 Real-world experiments could be conducted on ABB's YuMi dual-arm collaborative robot equipped with Inspire-Robotics' dexterous hands.

-We release the code in this [repository](https://github.com/0aqz0/egm-control), please follow the instructions [here](https://github.com/0aqz0/egm-control/blob/main/README.md).
+We release the code in this [repository](https://github.com/0aqz0/yumi-control), please follow the instructions.

 ## Citation